Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 ### Threat Modeling With STRIDE

-STRIDE-based threat model outlines potential threats and recommended mitigations for security considerations within the OpenShift Operator Framework for Kubernetes projects.
+STRIDE-based threat model outlines potential threats and recommended mitigations for security considerations within the   Operator Framework for Kubernetes projects.

-##### Threat-01-S - Spoofing of OpenShift Operator Framework Admin
+##### Threat-01-S - Spoofing of Operator Framework Admin
-* Description: The identity of the OpenShift Operator Framework Admin can be spoofed due to stolen credentials or lack of authentication.
+* Description: The identity of the  Operator Framework Admin can be spoofed due to stolen credentials or lack of authentication.
 * Mitigations:
-Implement authentication for OpenShift Operator Framework Admin before processing requests.
+Implement authentication for  Operator Framework Admin before processing requests.
 Discard and log as a security event if authentication fails.

-##### Threat-02-S - Spoofing of OpenShift Operator Framework API-Server
+##### Threat-02-S - Spoofing of Operator Framework API-Server
-* Description: A user could potentially interfere with a working cluster and impersonate as the OpenShift Operator Framework API-Server, gaining unauthorized access.
+* Description: A user could potentially interfere with a working cluster and impersonate as the  Operator Framework API-Server, gaining unauthorized access.
 * Mitigations:
-Authenticate OpenShift Operator Framework API-Server and working clusters before processing requests.
+Authenticate  Operator Framework API-Server and working clusters before processing requests.
 Discard and log as a security event if authentication fails.
 Tampering

-##### Threat-03-T - Tampering of OpenShift Operator Framework Components
+##### Threat-03-T - Tampering of Operator Framework Components
 * Description: Operator Framework components and configuration files can be tampered during build, installation, or runtime.
 * Mitigations:
 Verify checksum value and signature during build and installation.